Float Fishing In Wisconsin: Big Brown Trout, Steelhead, Salmon

 Although most anglers focus on the bait when float fishing Wisconsin streams, two anglers with the exact same baits can leave the river at the end of the day with vast differences in the amount of fish they catch.
 As vast as 20 to none.

-Simple messing up one of these fundamentals can leave you fishless.
+Simply messing up one of these fundamentals can leave an angler fishless.

-Wisconsin rivers with depths exceeding 3 feet are all suitable for float fishing.
+Wisconsin rivers with depths exceeding three feet are all suitable for float fishing.

-Adjust your float fishing setup based on the type of water you are fishing, for me this primarily refers to the depth and velocity of the current.
+I adjust my setup based on the type of water I am fishing.
+This primarily refers to the depth and velocity of the current.

 This adjustment allows me to fish virtually all Wisconsin rivers, even if it means I’m confined to the deeper pools on smaller shallow creeks.